TriPed-Robot/joint_level_control/error_handling.md

 ## What happens if an error occurs
 The error gets detected, logged to the console, and then added to the weighted error sum.
 If this sum is larger than a specified threshold [see customization], then the system goes into an ERROR state.
 This leads to the following things happening:
 The `SwingJoint::write()` function will no longer write the command from the controller to the motor, but a specified default value to prevent the motors from damaging the robot.
 Also, the SwingJointNode will update the ROS diagnostic topic for the joint with an error message to alert the higher control layers.
-This update can be seen using the Triped-GUI or using a listener for the diagnostic topics.
+This update can be seen using the TriPed-GUI or using a listener for the diagnostic topics.
 Currently, the system can not exit the error state and needs to be restarted manually.

 If the error sum is lower than the specified threshold, then the system will update the ROS diagnostic topics with an OK status message at a specified rate.
 In the next iteration, the sum decays by a specified amount, if no errors occur, or the errors of the next iteration get added to the sum.